Lej Nair – 3 Lakes Hike in the Engadin Autumn Magic

 With over 5 million followers, Swissaround is one of the largest social media channels for Swiss landscapes and travel inspiration.

-As a Swiss native, my mission is to share the true beauty of my home country — through real moments and personal experiences.
+As a Swiss native, my mission is to bring people closer to the true beauty of my home country through real moments and personal experiences.

 As the author of the Magical Switzerland Guide, I share hidden gems, hikes, and experiences that few people know about.